jupiterjs/javascriptmvc-site/public/tutorials/organizing.md

       });
     })

-JavaScriptMVC encourages you to organize your application folder as a tree.
+DoneJS encourages you to organize your application folder as a tree.
 The leaves of the tree are micro-controls that perform a specific task (such as allowing the editing of videos).